devrev/snap-in-examples/7-external-github-webhook/README.md

 Once you have added the event, you can test your code by running:
 ```
 npm install
-npm run start -- --functionName=on_work_creation --fixturePath=on_work_created_event.json
+npm run start -- --functionName=github_handler --fixturePath=github_event.json
 ```

 ### Adding external dependencies
-You can also add dependencies on external packages in package.json under the “dependencies” key.
+You can add dependencies on external packages in package.json under the “dependencies” key.
 These dependencies will be made available to your function at runtime and testing.

 ### Linting